obfuscatedgenerated/ollieos_test_pkg/README.md

 Once you've installed the dependencies, you can update them easily with `npm update ollieos ollieos_pkgbuild`.

-## Getting developed programs into OllieOS
+## Getting developed programs into OllieOS (for testing)

-Right now there is no proper method for testing or installing developed packages into OllieOS before publishing them to the package repo.

-However, included in this package is a simple script to serve the contents of your dist directory over HTTP.
+Included in this package is a simple script to serve the contents of your dist directory over HTTP, as well as a WebSocket server to notify of changes.

-To use it, run the following command from the root of your package project (where the dist directory is):
+The `npm run dev` command will both automatically build the package and serve it, or you can just serve the files without building with `npx ollieos-pkg-serve`.

+This then gives you 2 options to get the files into OllieOS for testing:

+### Option 1 - automatic updates with live-pkg

+First, install the dev tool group if you haven't already:

 ```
-npx ollieos-pkg-serve
+pkg add dev
 ```

-You can use
+Now you can run the `live-pkg` command to automatically download and update the package files whenever they change:

 ```
-npm run dev
+live-pkg
 ```

-to both automatically rebuild and serve the package
+Then you simply run the program as normal.
+The program will sync changes to a temporary package directory and run from there, updating whenever the files change.

+It will also attempt to automatically mount the program JavaScript files on each change, so you don't need to manually remount them.

+### Option 2 - manual download with webget

 This will update in real time.
 You can then use `webget` to copy the individual program files to OllieOS.